stevekay/mynotes/terraform/02-create-and-run-cmd/README.md

-Create an EC2 instance and run an ansible playbook on it
+Create an EC2 instance and run a command on it

 # Create VM